Dallis Flowers: Indianapolis Colts

 On April 30, 2022, Flowers signed with the Indianapolis Colts as an undrafted free agent, following the 2022 NFL draft.
 He made the Colts' 53 man roster out of training camp.
 Flowers was the team's primary kick returner, and led the league with 31.1 yards per return.
 He was named to the PFWA All-Rookie Team.

 Flowers entered the 2023 season as a starting cornerback alongside Kenny Moore II.
 He suffered an Achilles injury in Week 4 and was placed on season-ending injured reserve on October 3, 2023.

 The day following their Week 5 game against the Jacksonville Jaguars in the 2024 season, Flowers was waived by the Colts.
 He appeared responsible for allowing an 85-yard touchdown pass to rookie wide receiver Brian Thomas Jr., as well as a contributing factor in a four-yard touchdown strike to tight end Brenton Strange in the fourth quarter.

 Tampa Bay Buccaneers

 On October 15, 2024, Flowers signed with the Tampa Bay Buccaneers practice squad.
 He signed a reserve/future contract on January 14, 2025.

 On April 29, 2025, Flowers was waived by the Buccaneers.

 San Francisco 49ers

 On May 9, 2025, Flowers signed a one-year deal with the San Francisco 49ers.
 He was waived on August 26 as part of final roster cuts.

 Chicago Bears

-On September 9, 2025, Flowers was signed to the Chicago Bears practice squad.
+On September 9, 2025, Flowers was signed to the Chicago Bears' practice squad.
+On September 20, Flowers was activated to the gameday roster and appeared in one game for the Bears against the Dallas Cowboys, recording one tackle.

-On September 20, 2025, Flowers was activated to the gameday roster and appeared in 1 game for the Bears against the Dallas Cowboys on September 21, recording 1 tackle.
+On January 20, 2026, Flowers signed a reserve/futures contract with Chicago.
+He was placed on injured reserve due to a right leg injury on August 7.